 Route 3: The Nagarhole Route

-Your Coorg trip from Bangalore in this route also will take about 7 hours.
+Your Coorg trip from Bangalore in this route will also take about 7 hours.
 Here, you will reach Coorg via Ramanagara, Mandya, Nagarhole, and Gonikoppal.
 This is the perfect route for anyone who wants to enjoy nature’s beauty while on the road.
-The Nagarhole National Park and Tiger Reserve and the Nisargadhama Forest are the two places to visit on the way to Coorg from Bangalore.
+The Nagarhole National Park and Tiger Reserve and the Nisargadhama Forest are the two places to visit on this route to Coorg from Bangalore.

 Places to Visit in Coorg

 Coorg counts among the most popular weekend getaways near Bangalore and for a good reason.
 The place has a number of attractions – from forts and temples to waterfalls, palaces, and plantations – which you can cover in a 2 days trip to Coorg from Bangalore.
 Here’s a list of them.

 Dating back to the 17th century, the Madikeri Fort or Mercara Fort stands as a testament to Coorg’s stormy history.
 The iconic structure is among the many forts that were constructed or rebuilt by Tipu Sultan.
 This historical structure now houses the Madikeri Fort Museum that displays a wealth of weaponry and other artifacts.